tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

       ...
 ```

-See [Storing re-used parameters in components](pubapis_openapi_step5_components_object.html#reused_parameters) for more details.
+See [Re-using response objects](pubapis_openapi_step5_components_object.html#reusing_objects) for more details.
 Also see [Describing Parameters](https://swagger.io/docs/specification/describing-parameters/) in Swagger's OpenAPI documentation.

 ## Responses